kimbersykes87-source/last-resort/SETUP.md

 - ✅ Users can sign up and log in
 - ✅ Data is stored in Google Sheets
 - ✅ Automatic deployments on every git push
+- ⚠️ Local development is limited (UI testing only)

 ## Support